-It’s common knowledge that the bounce of a tennis ball is highly influenced by the court surface.
-The international tennis federation (IFT) regulates and classifies these different court surfaces by their theoretical speed.
+It’s common knowledge that the tennis court surfaces highly influence the bounce of a tennis ball.
+The international tennis federation (IFT) regulates and classifies these different tennis court surfaces by their theoretical speed.

 Clay Courts – The Most Prestigious Type of Tennis Surface

 Found mostly in Europe and South-America, clay tennis courts are the dream surface for baseline players.
 The French Open has been dominated by such players, especially in the open era.
 One may wonder, why is that exactly?
 Let’s dig into the characteristics of this surface.